saysimple/saysimple-plugin-devkit/README.md

 ### Creating translations

-To create translations you have to go to the `locales.js` this will be an object with the language codes in the root, and they possess translation objects for example
+To create translations, go to the `locales.js`.
+This will be an object with the language codes in the root, and they possess translation objects for example:

 ```javascript
 export const locales = {